First Aid and CPR Training in New Delhi

 On an average, spending 12 minutes performing the life saving chest compressions also called as CPR to relieve a patient of sudden cardiac arrest.
-But an increase in CPR to 30 minutes can actually save more patient of sudden cardiac arrest.
+But an increase in CPR to 30 minutes can actually save more patient of sudden cardiac arrest

 CPR Trainned person from 24x7 medical service a top first aid training institute in Delhi or CPR Practiosner are often unwilling to perform longer attempts of CPR those that can go upto 25 minutes or longer because they believe that if patients do not revive early on during sudden cardiac arrest, their overall prognosis is poor.